Egida/AvatarBotnet/README.md

 # Disclaimer
 this was created mainly for linux systems,<br>
 it could not work on windows systems because of the antivirus.

+# New features
+i will (maybe) add more features on this code in the future